A Singaporean Couple's Cheat Sheet For Saving Together (Guide Included)

 Before I dive any deeper into this topic of saving together as a couple, I think it’s important for readers to know which life stage I’m at now (and how you can relate to it):

-- We’ve been dating for 9 years now
+- We’ve been dating for 10 years, working for almost 5 years each now

 - I proposed to her in 2017, you can read about my funny engagement ring story where I debate the value of a diamond ring

 - We planned to get married in August 2020, unfortunately our wedding got delayed due to COVID-19